 When snow and ice hits the Village of Western Springs, the Public Works storm fighting crews are ready for action.
-In early fall, the Public Works Department begins review of storm fighting strategies and makes sure the snow plowing equipment is ready.
+In early fall, the Public Works Division begins review of storm fighting strategies and makes sure the snow plowing equipment is ready.
 As a resident, you may wonder what you can expect the Village to do during a snow and ice event, and what you can do to minimize inconveniences caused by snow storms.
 Listed below are some frequently asked questions and answers.

 Snow Removal Frequently Asked Questions

 What are the parking regulations during a snow

 When snow begins, residents should make every effort to remove parked cars from streets.
 Clear streets allow Village staff to salt, and later plow when snow accumulates beyond two inches.
 It is illegal to park on any street for 12 hours after a snowfall of two or more inches.

 The Village clears all residential streets located within the community's boundaries.
 Wolf Road is maintained by the Cook County Highway Department and Ogden Avenue, 47th Street and 55th Street are maintained by IDOT.